joaolessab/mario-blackjack--react.js-firebase/README.md

 ### Local execution

-1. You will need to set credentials for you Firebase database;
+1. You will need to set credentials for you Firebase database (check References section - for more details);
 - 1.1.
 To create your own `.env` file, run: `cp .env.example .env`;
 - 1.2.
 Change the variable values of the `.env` file generated, using now your own Firebase credentials;
 2. Run `yarn start`;